partha-bro/study-repo/Web_developer/2-CSS/README.md

 		a. border: size color style;				=> for all property use in all direction
 		b. border-width: top right button left;		=> use indivisually
 		c. border-color: top right button left;
-		d. border-style: top right button left;
+		d. border-style: top right button left;		=> value is [ dotted/dashed/solid/double/none/hidden ]
 		e. border-radius: top right button left;

-		Note: We can convert square box to circle using 50% of square width.
+		Note: We can convert square box to circle using 50% of border-radius.

 	10. Fonts
 			Some property of font we can use to style the fonts.